 The best thing that could be said about debt is that it is something that most people would eventually encounter in their lifetime.
-For credit holders, it’s near inescapable as every transaction you make gives rise to every form of financial obligation somewhere later on.
+For credit holders, it’s near inescapable as every transaction you make gives rise to every form of financial obligation.

 Also, it could be said that debt has the appeal of dry rot.
 The faster you can deal with it, the less it is going to stink up everything for you.
 However, there are instances that debt seemingly does not go away even if you try your hardest to reduce it.